 Anodyne shoes are the shoe to wear if you have wide feet.
 They come in a variety of width and depths.
 They are made from beautiful soft materials and are a fantastic accommodative shoe.

 To try on the above shoes, and treat your feet, visit Foot Factor Podiatry, Springwood.

-- There are few car parks out the front of both practices.
-If these are full there is also parking along the street.
+A: There are a few car parks out the front of the practice.
+If these are full there is parking on the street.

 A: Gift vouchers are available for podiatry consultations as well as our retail range.
 If you wish to order a gift voucher, please contact us on (07) 3133 8134.